Landolt Astronomical Observatory

 All the lectures will be held at 10:00-11:15 AM in 130 Nicholson Hall on Saturday's at LSU, Baton Rouge.
 We hope you will join us, and will look forward to seeing you and your students.

 The observatory offers Friday night campfire talks followed by public observing, Saturday hands-on activities for elementary through high school students and the perfect field trip opportunity.
-Contact Dottie Hartman, - (225) 768-9948.
+Contact Brad Schaefer: (225) 578-0015.

 Part of NASA's National Space Grant, LaSPACE offers information on teacher resources available through NASA and is available for various school presentations and teacher workshops.
-For more information, contact Karen Johnson, - (225) 578-8680.
+For more information, contact Colleen Fava: (225) 578-8680.

 SPS is a student organization at LSU whose purpose is to promote the appreciation and advancement of physics and astronomy to the community.
 They are available for classroom presentations and demonstrations in physics, tutoring and help with science fair projects and host a high school competition each year.
 For more information, please call (225) 578-1187.